Police arrest 84 in European crackdown on Italian mob

 Eurojust said Italian authorities arrested 41 suspects, mainly in Calabria.

-In Germany, federal police said there had been multiple arrests in the early morning raids on premises linked to the southern Italy-based organized crime group.
+In Germany, federal police said there had been multiple arrests in the early morning raids.
 The focus was on the western state of North Rhine-Westphalia, which borders the Netherlands and Belgium, and Bavaria to the south.

+Among the ‘ndrangheta clans hardest hit by Wednesday’s raids was the Pelle-Vottari crime family, investigators said.
+That is the same clan involved in the bloody feud that culminated in six people being shot dead at an Italian eatery in the German city of Duisburg in August 2007.

 Five suspects were arrested in the Netherlands, where prosecutors got the ball rolling for the investigation in 2014 with probes into two Italian restaurants, and more suspects were detained just over the border in Belgium.

-Eurojust said those arrested Wednesday included “high-ranking members of the mafia network.”
+Eurojust said those arrested Wednesday included “high-ranking members of the Mafia network,” but didn’t release their names.

-David Rising in Berlin and Frances D’Emilio in Rome contributed to this report.
+Frances D’Emilio in Rome and David Rising in Berlin contributed to this report.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.